 3. Makes you feel fatigued

-Low-fibre diets tend to include more processed foods which are much higher in sugar.
+Low-fibre diets tend to include more processed foods, which are much higher in sugar.
 This causes your blood sugar levels to rapidly rise and fall.
 A similar pattern is experienced with energy levels: quick bursts of energy followed by fatigue and tiredness.
-Choose fibre-rich wholegrains for a slower release of sugars into the bloodstream, which will balance out your energy levels.
-Plus fibre also has the added benefit of improving the quality of your sleep.
+Choose fibre-rich wholegrains for a slower release of sugars into the bloodstream, which will balance your energy levels.
+Plus, fibre has the added benefit of improving the quality of your sleep.

 4. Gives you bumpy eyelids